 Is liposuction a good operation for men?

 Fatty deposits are found in both men and women.
 Male patients find that liposuction is a way to achieve improvement in areas of the neck, chest, abdomen, and the “love handles.”
 It is an effective way to improve these areas with minimal interference in an active lifestyle.
 Dr. Jewell and Dr. Najafian believe that the VASERlipo ultrasonic liposuction device enhances outcomes for male patients.

 The cost of liposuction varies depending on the area or areas of the body treated and the time needed to address the needs of the patient intraoperatively.
 There are additional fees for the surgical facility and anesthesia.
 We will provide you with a detailed breakdown of your costs during your consultation.

-Patients considering liposuction travel from Salem, Florence, and Roseburg to our Eugene practice to have Dr. Jewell perform the procedure.
-Request a consultation using the online form or call our office at (541) 683-3234 to schedule an appointment with Dr. Jewell.
+Patients considering liposuction travel from Salem, Florence, and Roseburg to our Eugene practice to have Dr. Jewell or Dr. Najafian perform the procedure.
+Request a consultation using the online form or call our office at (541) 683-3234 to schedule an appointment.